-- 3.16 When a consultation on a local plan or supplementary planning document ends we will consider the comments we have received and prepare a revised version of the policy document.
-We will also produce a consultation statement, which will set out: - who was consulted; - how they were consulted; - · a summary of the main issues raised in the comments; and - · how the comments have been taken into account. - 3.17 The summary will be published on our website alongside the consultation documents.
+- 3.16 When a consultation on a local plan or supplementary planning document ends, we will consider the comments we have received and prepare a revised version of the policy document.
+We will also produce a consultation statement, which will set out: - who was consulted: - how they were consulted; - a summary of the main issues raised through the consultation; and - how the comments have been taken into account. - 3.17 The consultation statement will be published on our website alongside the consultation documents.